 In Australia and South Africa, the term Shiraz is used almost exclusively.
 However there has been a growing trend in recent years to use Syrah for wines that are made in the Old World style, being less fruit forward and possessing floral aromatic and medium tannin style seen in the classic French and European wines.

-Cuttings of Syrah, called Shiraz, were probably brought to Australia by the so-called father of Australian viticulture James Busby in the early 1830, when he traveled around France and Spain looking for vine cuttings to plant in Australia.
+Cuttings of Syrah, called Shiraz, were probably brought to Australia by the so-called father of Australian viticulture James Busby in the early 1830, when he travelled around France and Spain looking for vine cuttings to plant in Australia.
 It flourished and spread, with individuals like Maurice O’Shea perfecting the art of making Shiraz in Australia.
 Today, there are 42,000 hectares planted to the varietal.

 Elsewhere in the World